 Mission: The mission of the TREE House of Greater St. Louis is to improve the lives of individuals with disabilities and their families through therapy, recreation, education, and exploration.

 In 2014, Therapeutic Horsemanship officially changed its name to the TREE House of Greater St. Louis.
 TREE stands for therapy, recreation, education and exploration – the four main branches of the TREE House.
-Our goal is to expand program and services in these four areas to fill the current gap of services and recreational activities in the greater St. Louis area for children, adults, and veterans with disabilities.
-Our therapeutic riding program will remain the cornerstone for all future expansion.
+Our goal is to expand services in these four areas to fill the current gap of services and recreational activities in the greater St. Louis area for children, adults, and veterans with disabilities.
+Therapeutic riding will remain the cornerstone for all future expansion.

 In 2015, TREE House celebrated its 40th anniversary!